Group of nine young people jumping in the air outdoors in a forested park.

 • Identity formation

-Students are not only learning history—
+Students are not only learning history—they are learning themselves.

 Program Schedule & Daily Rhythm